 The keto diet restricts carbs to the point where your insulin levels are low and your body is no longer signaling you to store fat.

-As you continue eating very low carb, you will use up the glucose stored in your liver and will then begin to use the glucose that becomes available once you are metabolizing your fat stores.
+As you continue eating very low carb, you will use up the glucose stored in your liver.
+It will then begin to use the glucose that becomes available once you are metabolizing your fat stores.

 Through this process your body will produce ketones, which gives the keto diet it’s name.